 How can I configure the trigger event?

-The first thing you need to do is to set the trigger event which must occur in order for the automation to be executed.
+- The first thing you need to do is set the trigger event for the automation to be executed.

-In this instance, we will use Deal stage is changed:
+- In this instance, we will use the Deal stage is changed:

-Then we need to configure which deal stage will trigger the automation flow - you can choose the one which matches your use case but for the purpose of this article, we will select Contract drafted:
+- Then we need to configure which deal stage will trigger the automation flow - you can choose the one which matches your use case, but for this article, we will select the Contract drafted:

 How can I configure the action event?